How to Pack a carry-On for two weeks in Europe

 Limit your shoes: We limited everyone’s shoes to a pair on our feet and one extra pair.
 This was harder for Adeline and me, but totally worth it.
 Seeing Versailles in good enough shoes didn’t change the experience at all – ha! 🙂 These Ecco white leather sneakers are my go to shoe for travel.
 They are comfortable and cute with anything — from pants to dresses.

 Pair down your toiletries: Buy travel sized toiletry containers and limit what products you bring.
 This pack of various sizes allows you to fill the containers with products you use and love from home.
 This toiletry bag is my absolute favorite.
 It holds so much and zips so nicely.
 It’s also great in backpacks filled with things to do like cards, art supplies and/or snacks.
+These $3 clear pencil pouches are also a really great way to keep your toiletries organized and be able to see what you’ve packed.

 Use packing cubes: Packing cubes are a game-changer for getting more in your suitcases.
 Bagail packing cubes are my favorite and so affordable on Amazon.
 (Bagail has two great sets — one that is just cubes and one that has cubes + other cases.
 Both are awesome and under $20).
 I definitely recommend getting a set in a different color for each family member.